scp756-221/term-project-cloud_sprints/README.md

 `s3`: playlist service

-`tools`: scripts for start the microsevices
+`tools`: scripts such as to start docker and the sevices

 ```bash
 .